- From $25 (£20)/mo

 The structure is simple: learn from the video courses (which are regularly refreshed to reflect industry changes), practice your new skills though quizzes and challenges, and earn badges to reflect the skills you've already mastered.

-You can try a free two-week trial on Treehouse, and from then on there are two tiers of monthly fees which give users access to all of the site's content.
+You can try a free seven-day trial on Treehouse, from then on it's $25 (£20) per month for access to all of the site's content.

 Lynda.com – now owned by LinkedIn – is one of the more popular video tutorial sites.
-It offers an abundance of content that is constantly added to with new and up-to-date technologies and software.
-Lynda is a trusted resource that many turn to when looking to watch a tutorial to pick up a new skill.
+It offers an abundance of content that's constantly added to with new and up-to-date technologies and software.
+Lynda.com is a trusted resource that many turn to when they're after a tutorial to pick up a new skill.

-Skillshare is a subscription-based service that offers hundreds of classes taught by industry professionals.
-Courses come complete with material that has been created by the instructors, and there are projects for you to apply your skills.
+Skillshare is a subscription-based service that offers thousands of classes taught by industry professionals.
+Courses come complete with material that's been created by the instructors, and there are projects for you to apply your skills.
 There's also an iOS or Android app that enables you to steam courses on the go, for more flexible learning.